lseif/chess-game/README.md

 ## Installation

 ### With Docker
-As super user you can build the container with
+As super user or a different user in the docker group you can build the container with
 ```bash
 docker build -t chess-game <path-to-project-root-directory>
 ```